kotv-gaming/kotv-docs/KOTV Constitution.md

 §2.1.2 **Community Meeting** will be held at least once per 3 month.

 §2.1.3 **Community Meeting** can be held exceptionally if asked at least by one **Representative** and voted upon during a **Staff Meeting**.

-#### §2.2 Community Meeting: Community Leader Role

-§2.2.1 The **Community Leader **holds the right to choose a decision in case of a tie in votes.
-§2.2.2 **Community Meeting** meeting minutes will be posted privately for members on Discord.

 §2.3 **Community Meeting** sessions are only valid if at least 5 days prior to and immediately before the assembly all members were informed.